 The SBA actually has more than 12 different loan programs (learn about all of them here).
 The three main SBA loans are:

-- Advantage Loans (formerly the 7(a) program), which is the SBA’s most popular loan program.
+- SBA 7(a) program, which is the SBA’s most popular loan program.

-- Grow Loans (formerly the 504 program), which is generally for land, commercial real estate, and equipment purchases.
+- SBA 504 program, which is generally for land, commercial real estate, and equipment purchases.